konstantinosandrianos/skills-introduction-to-github/README.md

-# Financial Data Analysis and Strategy Testing
+# Financial Time Series Analysis and Strategy Testing

 This repository outlines a comprehensive approach to analyzing SPY (S&P 500 ETF) price data and implementing a volatility-based trading strategy.